FUNDRAISING.

 • And much more

-• In addition to this, we are collaborating with international anti-trafficking organisation A21, supporting their Foster Care Program in Cambodia.
+In addition to this, we are collaborating with international anti-trafficking organisations around the world to help fight human trafficking.

 We have partnered with some amazing charities since 2010.
 Check out some of past projects with our charitable partners.

 The 24 Hour Race helped finance programs through 49 Cambodian NGOs by supporting Chab Dai Collection’s work with anti-slavery organisations.
-Chab Dai Collection develops best practises, connecting programs and providing much needed support to under-resourced NGOs.
-Some of their programs include prevention, protection, intervention, aftercare, reintegration, vocational training, employment provision for victims of slavery.
+Chab Dai Collection develops best practices, connecting programs and providing much-needed support to under-resourced NGOs.
+Some of their programs include prevention, protection, intervention, aftercare, reintegration, vocational training, and employment provision for victims of slavery.

 In 2012, the 24 Hour Race raised enough funds to help ban the trafficking of children from Nepal to India, especially with the circus industry.

-Hope Be Restored stands for “Helping the Oppressed and Prisoners of injustice Escape and Be Restored”.
-Hope Be Restored seeks to bring freedom for the oppressed and restoration to lives that have been effected by human trafficking in Korea and around the world.
-HOPE began in January of 2011 and serving the community in Seoul by providing direct services to victims of sex-trafficking.
+Hope Be Restored stands for “Helping the Oppressed and Prisoners of Injustice Escape and Be Restored”.
+Hope Be Restored seeks to bring freedom for the oppressed and restoration to lives that have been affected by human trafficking in Korea and around the world.
+HOPE began in January of 2011 and has been serving the community in Seoul by providing direct services to victims of sex trafficking.